r4ndow/BRCTF/README.md

 # Credits

-- ryguy1 and redslime for their help in modernizing
+- wintergreen3 and Dave01, without whose testing and help, this project would have never been completed
 - Miskey, f1brown, and Ninsanity for help with balancing and testing
-- wintergreen3 and Dave01, without whose testing and help, this project would have never been completed